 — a set of scheduling parameters in a Fine Timing Measurement Parameters element or a set range measurement parameters in a NGP Parameters element that describe the ISTA’s availability for measurement exchange.

 The first Fine Timing Measurement frame in the FTM session is called the initial Fine Timing Measurement frame.
 The RSTA should transmit an initial Fine Timing Measurement frame within 10 ms in response to the initial Fine Timing Measurement Request frame.
 This initial Fine Timing Measurement frame shall include the Fine Timing Measurement Parameters element or a NGP Parameters element.
 If an NGP Parameters element is included in the initial Fine Timing Measuremetn frame, it shall contain one of the VHTz Specific subelement or the HEz Specific subelement or the DMGz Specific sublement or the EDMGz Specific subelement.
-If an Fine Timing Measurement Parameters is included in the initial Fine Timing Measuremetn frame, the Fine Timing Measurement Parameters element shall contain one of the DMGz Specific Parameter subelement or the EDMGz Specific Parameters subelement.
+If a Fine Timing Measurement Parameters is included in the initial Fine Timing Measuremetn frame, the Fine Timing Measurement Parameters element shall contain one of the DMGz Specific Parameter subelement or the EDMGz Specific Parameters subelement.
 The value of the Status Indication field indicates the outcome of the request.

-TGaz Editor: Add the following between the 7th and 8th paragraphs in Clause 11.22.6.3 (RevMD D1.0) as shown below:
+TGaz Editor: Add the following new section after 11.22.6.3.1 (secure LTF Measurement Setup)

+11.22.6.3.2 EDMG Secure ToF Measurement Setup

 The ISTA that supports secure ToF measurement shall set the Secure ToF Supported field to 1, and shall set the Secure ToF Measurement field